An aneurysm is a bulge in a blood vessel caused by excessive pressure. An aneurysm that ruptures can be fatal.

 MRI and CT scans create 2D and 3D images of your aorta and blood vessels.

 CARE Hospitals Support:

-The CARE Hospitals provides specialized, individualized therapeutic and emergency care to patients with symptoms of aneurysms.
-We are dedicated to providing the best diagnosis, treatment, care, and outcomes.
-Patients will often see the right specialist in one appointment, rather than returning for multiple separate appointments with different specialists.
+The CARE Hospitals provide specialized, individualized therapeutic and emergency care to patients with symptoms of aneurysms.
+It is dedicated to providing the best diagnosis, treatment, care, and outcomes.
+Patients will often see the right specialist in one appointment for aneurysm treatment in Hyderabad at its best, rather than returning for multiple separate appointments with different specialists.

 If you cannot find answers to your queries, please fill out the enquiry form or call the number below.
 We will contact you shortly